huggingface/transformers/docs/source/en/model_doc/qwen2_vl.md

 processor = AutoProcessor.from_pretrained("Qwen/Qwen2-VL-7B-Instruct", min_pixels=min_pixels, max_pixels=max_pixels)
 ```

-One can reduce the resolution in case of limited GPU RAM, as follows:
+In case of limited GPU RAM, one can reduce the resolution as follows:

 ```python
 min_pixels = 256*28*28
 max_pixels = 1024*28*28
 processor = AutoProcessor.from_pretrained("Qwen/Qwen2-VL-7B-Instruct", min_pixels=min_pixels, max_pixels=max_pixels)
 ```
 This ensures each image gets encoded using a number between 256-1024 tokens.
+The 28 comes from the fact that the model uses a patch size of 14 and a temporal patch size of 2 (14 x 2 = 28).

 #### Multiple Image Inputs